YKW-Modding/yo-docs/modding-guides/general/add-items.md

 * `engb` for European English
 * `it` for Italian, etc

-3. Add 2 to the value of entry group `TEXT_INFO`
+3. Add 2 to the value of entry group `TEXT_INFO`.

 4. Duplicate 2 entries.

-5. In the duplicated entries generate a new CRC.
-Set it as the TextID.
+5. In the duplicated entries generate a new CRC32.
+Set it as the `TextID`.
 You should have 2 now.
-One for the Item Name & Item Description.
+One for the Item Name and one for the Item Description.

-6. Now for your name entry set the "Text" field to your items name.
-In description entry set the "Text" to your items description.
+6. Now for your name entry set the "`Text`" field to your items name.
+In description entry set the "`Text`" to your item's description.

-7. Remember your Name TextID & Description TextID. you'll need these for later
+7. Remember (or note down) your `NounTextID` & Description `TextID`. you'll need these for later.

-## **Making the Item Icon**
+## **Creating the Item Icon**
 1. Open ``data/menu/item_icon.xi`` in K2

-2. Open the png, extract the png.
+2. Open and extract the PNG,.
 Edit the png to add a new item to the next slot in the array (image below to make it easier for yw1)

 3. Copy a item like item_002.xi for example